Useful Notes: Alexander the Great

 - The fact that the book managed to make a self-proclaimed tyrant, who believes that it's not worth ruling unless you do whatever you want, sympathetic in his dreams and actions means yes, yes you can...

-- In the forgettable Yu Gi Oh Capsule Monsters miniseries, Alexander is the antagonist, and is also reincarnated as Alex Brisbane.
+- In the Yu-Gi-Oh!: Capsule Monsters miniseries, Alexander is the antagonist, and is also reincarnated as Alex Brisbane.

-- Reign: The Conqueror (a.k.a.
-Alexander Senki) was a very... loose... retelling of the story of Alexander's conquests, with character designs by Peter Chung of Ĉon Flux fame.
+- Reign The Conqueror (a.k.a.
+Alexander Senki) was a very... loose... retelling of the story of Alexander's conquests, with character designs by Peter Chung of Æon Flux fame.

-- Alexander is an important character in Historie (the protagonist is Eumenes who worked as his secretary at a young age).
+- Alexander is an important character in Historie by Hitoshi Iwaaki.
+The protagonist is Eumenes of Cardia, who worked as his secretary from a young age.

 - The idol of Ozymandias from Watchmen.
 He named himself after Ramses II because of Alexander (Alexander admired the pharaohs too, so taking on a pharaoh's name would by extension make him more like Alexander).